RoxanneLeb/Forest_Loss_IUCN/README.md

 ### I. Data

-All data needed in this study present in this folder, with Forest_loss_tab.csv having the main resources.
+All data needed in this study present in this folder, with Forest_loss_tab.csv containing the main resources.

 ### II.
 Codes